EJ Manuel: 2009 season

 Manuel took over for an injured Christian Ponder as the 4–5 Seminoles were in danger of finishing with a losing record for the first time since Bobby Bowden took over the program.
 His first start was an away game against Wake Forest.
 He completed 15-of-20 passes for 220 yards with one touchdown, leading the Seminoles to a 41–28 win over Wake Forest, who at the time had won three games in a row against Florida State.
-Manuel struggled in his second game against Maryland but still managed to pull out a much needed win making FSU bowl-eligible.
+Manuel struggled in his second game against Maryland but still managed to pull out a win, making FSU bowl-eligible.
 Manuel's struggles continued against the dominating Florida Gators, and the mobile quarterback was not able to get into a rhythm as Florida State lost, 37–10.

 Florida State entered the Gator Bowl 6–6 and in serious danger of letting legendary coach Bobby Bowden leave with a losing record.
 Manuel led Florida State to a 33–21 victory over the West Virginia Mountaineers and won the Gator Bowl MVP honors.